Web-Development-Environments-2022/314978198_206934978/README.md

 | LOGIN | After registration, you can login by your user name and your password. |
 | ABOUT | Here you can here about us and our Pacman game website. |

-the registration page uses jquery validation to ensure that the inputs are valid.

 **In addition, you can contact us by few different ways:**